All Episodes

 This guy's the real smart guy.

-You mean the radical racist Islamoph people?
+You mean the radical racist Islamophobia people?

-And not just Islamophobic, but it's xenophobe.
+And not just Islamophobia, but the zenith.

-Now I've talked personally as opposed to wearing my NPR hat.
+Now, I've talked personally as opposed to wearing my NPR hat.

 It feels to me as though there's a real anti-intellectual move on the part of a significant part of the Republican Party.

-Which is that the educated so-called elite in this country is too small a percentage of the population.
+I am most disturbed by and disappointed by in this country, which is that the educated, the so-called elite in this country is too small a percentage of the population.

-So that you have this very large uneducated part of the population that carries these ideas.
+So that you have this very large, uneducated part of the population that carries these ideas.

-Because a university also, by definition, is considered in this country to be liberal Even though it's not at all liberal.
+It's much more about anti-intellectualism than it is about political because a university also, by definition, is considered in this country to be liberal, even though it's not at all liberal.

 That's restaurant noise.